dartmouth-cs52/dartmouth-cs52.github.io/README.md

 What just happened?
 React-Native bundled up everything for us, ran it through XCode, and opened up a simulator, all through the command line and without us ever having to open up XCode or write a single line of Swift code.
 Neat.

+## Installing Dependencies
+We're going to need a few dependencies from our trusty friend, the Node Package Manager.

+Since we're making calls to the YouTube api, it would help if we made GET calls with axios, so:

+`$ npm install --save axios`

+Next, we'll need some specific react-native components that some other open source developers have kindly provided to us.
+This is fairly common in the react-native community, and it's great to have these pre-styled components at our disposal so we don't have to go through all the trouble of making an input field look nice, for example.

+There are two components we'll be using in the workshop: [react-native-search-box](https://github.com/crabstudio/react-native-search-box), which is made to look like the classing iOS search bar, and most importantly, [react-native-youtube](https://github.com/inProgress-team/react-native-youtube), which allows us to play YouTube media within the application.

+`$ npm install --save react-native-search-box`

+`$ npm install --save react-native-youtube`

 ## Basic Navigation
 One of the classic navigation components in iOS is the Tab Bar.